microsoft/o365tosplunkdataimportapp/README.md

 ![PostBuildEvent](/doc/PostBuildEventCommandLine.png?raw=true)

 So we assume you are building the project on the machine that has Splunk Enterprise installed.
 If not you should modify the post-build event.

-## Installation of the packaged app from Splunk marketplace

-* Using your browser, navigate to your Splunk Enterprise web user interface, for example: http://yoursplunkserver:8000/ and login
-* Go to Apps > Manage Apps
-* Click on "Find more apps online"
-* Using the search box, search for "Office 365"
-* Click on "Install free"
-* You may be asked to login with your Splunk.com credentials
-* Finally, you will see the confirmation that the app was successfully installed in Splunk

 ## Feedback